 It was that time again.
 Around August, every year for the past two decades, Michael consulted the box.
 He had to.
 It was part of his job as chief forecaster for the Old Farmer’s Almanac.
 Some would say it was all of his job, but he would disagree.
-There were plenty of other chores he did around the office on Main Street in Dublin New Hampshire that justified his salary, but this was by far the most important.
+There were plenty of other chores he did around the office on Main Street in Dublin, New Hampshire that justified his salary, but this was by far the most important.

 Michael had been carefully advised on the preparations he had to do before even starting to write the forecast.
 It was a carefully guarded secret handed down orally from meteorologist to meteorologist.
 Even the editor didn’t know what was involved.
-Even Michael’s wife, a kind lady who’d claimed him as her own when they were both in their mid-20s half their lives ago, even she who had seen his ups and downs and in between even she didn’t know.
+Even Michael’s wife, a kind lady who’d claimed him as her own when they were both in their mid-20s half their lives ago, even she who had seen his ups and downs and in between, even she didn’t know.

 That cool August day, he took the box from the current editor’s office and took it to his own.
 He sat down at his small wooden desk after he’d locked the door.
 It was best to not be interrupted.
 He made sure that everybody was out of the office so they wouldn’t need anything from him for the rest of the day.
-They understood how important it was to not interrupt him once he started, but there was no telling but they might forget and try to come in to get a refill on their coffee or to tell him the latest sports score.
+They understood how important it was to not interrupt him once he started, but they might forget and try to come in to get a refill on their coffee or to tell him the latest sports score.
 He often did his forecasts on a Saturday for this very reason, so he could be sure nobody would be there.

 Michael looked into the box and knew everything all at once.
 Some people thought making up the forecast for the year for the whole country was difficult.
 It turns out that the hard part was separating it out.
 The information came all at once into his mind, like a zip file.
 It took him the rest of the afternoon to scribble the important parts of it down, and then a week later to fill in the details and sort it out into an acceptable shape.
-It was like working a jigsaw puzzle without the cover.
-You put together the bits that you could figure out and then filled in the rest from the sides.